St. Francis of Paola

 He founded several new monasteries in Calabria and Sicily.

-He also established monasteries of nuns and the third order for people.
+He also established monasteries for nuns and the third order for people.

 5 Interesting Facts About St. Francis of Paola